 SIDE EFFECTS OF PROBIOTICS IN ELDERLY

 Probiotic supplements have ushered a wave of new and exciting modes of therapeutic and prophylactic treatments for several inflammatory and potentially incapacitating conditions in the elderly.
 However, it is important to note that as with all methods of treatment there are plenty of possible side effects to taking into account.
-Children, patients with compromised immune systems, and the elderly population are especially at risk of suffering from potential adverse effects of probiotic therapy.
+Bacteria can be especially devastating to children and patients with compromised immune systems, and the senior population are especially at risk from bacteria and of suffering from potential adverse effects of probiotic therapy.

 Because there are many different strains of bacteria used in probiotic supplements, it is essential to pay attention to the appearance of any unwanted side effects.
 Stopping consumption immediately if observed.
 One of the most common side effects is the appearance of a mild allergic reaction.
 Immunosuppressed patients may be at risk of infection when taking probiotic products.
 Patients with underlying health conditions should also monitor probiotic use more carefully.